Personal finance

 EQUITIES DELIVER COMPELLING REAL RETURNS OVER LONG PERIODS OF TIME

-As the graph below shows, equities stand out as the asset class best positioned to combat inflation, thanks to its ability to generate real returns that far outpace other asset classes such as bonds and cash.
-Historically, based on data spanning back to 1929, South African equities have delivered 7.4% per annum (p.a.) real over the very long term, whereas local bonds returned less than 2% p.a. real over the same period.
+As is clear from the graph below, equities stand out as the asset class best positioned to combat inflation, thanks to its ability to generate real returns that far outpace other asset classes such as bonds and cash.
+Historically, based on data spanning back to 1929, South African equities have delivered 7.4% per annum (p.a.) real, whereas local bonds returned 1.8% p.a. real over the same period.
 Cash has barely kept pace with inflation, yielding real returns of 0.2% p.a. over this extended time period.

 Thus, equities are essential for those aiming to build a portfolio that outpaces inflation and creates substantial wealth.
 They offer long-term growth potential that few other asset classes can match.
 By prioritising equity exposure over long periods of time, investors position themselves to achieve meaningful, inflation-beating returns.